Choosing a Dog Breed Guide – Best Type of Dog for You!

 - They tend to bark a lot.
 If you've ever heard of little man syndrome, then you should be familiar with the science behind why they think they're so tough.

 If you're looking to buy a small dog, the best breeds for small dogs you can get are:

 - Yorkshire Terriers

-These obviously aren't the only small dog breeds that exist, but these 5 certainly make up some of the better known small dogs you can get, and they're very well known.
+These aren't the only small dog breeds that exist, but these five certainly make up some of the better known small dogs you can get, and they're very well known.

-Each of them have different traits about them.
-For example, the Bichon Frise's normally have very fluffy fur to them and are more likely to shed but their hair gets stuck in their coat so be sure to groom them, whereas a long haired Chihuahua doesn't have much fur at all and is feisty (so they may not be great for families).
+Each of them has different traits about them.
+For example, the Bichon Frise's usually have very fluffy fur to them and are more likely to shed, but their hair gets stuck in their coat so be sure to groom them, whereas a long-haired Chihuahua doesn't have much fur at all and is feisty (so they may not be great for families).

 Now that we've talked a little bit about small dogs, we can move on to bigger dogs.
 We're not going to discuss medium-sized breeds because they tend to be right in the middle of small and large dogs regarding the pros and cons, and aren't always as predictable.

 Let's discuss the pros of owning a large dog: